Understanding Domain Life Cycle

 Life Cycle of a Domain

 Every domain has a life cycle starting with its initial registration and ending with it being returned to the public for new registration.
-This life cycle can be extended indefinitely by regularly renewing the domain, and understanding the life cycle of your domain will help you know when a domain can be renewed and what is affected when the domain expires.
+This life cycle can be extended indefinitely by regularly renewing the domain.
+Understanding your domain's life cycle will help you know when a domain can be renewed and what is affected when the domain expires.

-The life cycle of a domain is as follows:
+The image above shows the life cycle of a domain.

 ICANN (Internet Corporation for Assigned Names and Numbers) regulates domain registrations and sets prices.
 Visit www.internic.net to learn your rights as a consumer.